 - Documentation from a health care provider stating there is a medical contraindication for receiving the vaccine

 - Documentation from the student stating that such immunization is contrary to his/her religious beliefs

 - Documentation from a health care provider or director of health stating that the student has had a confirmed case of such disease.

 Additional Requirement for On-Campus Resident Students:

-Connecticut state statutes also require that all students living in campus housing are required to be vaccinated against Meningitis, further, we strongly recommend that a meningitis vaccine be administered at age 16 or later with the following exceptions:
+Connecticut state statutes also require that all students living in campus housing are required to be vaccinated against Meningitis.
+Beginning January 1, 2015, newly enrolled students living in campus housing must show proof of vaccination with a dose of meningococcal conjugate vaccine within 5 years of enrollment with the following exceptions:

 1. Those with a valid medical exemption signed by their health care provider

 2. Those who provide a statement that immunization is contrary to their religious beliefs